Mohammed Asha: Early life and medical career

 A Jordanian who was born in Saudi Arabia to a family originating from Palestine, Asha moved to Jordan with his family in 1991.
 He attended Jubilee School in Amman, a school for gifted children, where he is remembered as a dedicated student who was bookish and introverted.
 He won prizes for his Arabic poetry and met Queen Noor, King Hussein of Jordan's 4th wife, when she visited his school.
 In 1998, Asha received a 98.3% overall mark in his school's leaving exams and he later gained the 3rd highest mark Jordan's national medical entrance exam.

 Asha entered the University of Jordan's medical school and graduated with a medical degree in 2004.
 During his medical studies he used his talent for poetry to woo his future wife, Marwah Dana, a laboratory researcher.
 He married Marwah in 2004.
 In the same year, Asha competed against 500 medical students and won a place at University of Birmingham, studying neurology.

 Asha moved to the UK in 2005 with his wife, and undertook post-graduate training at the Prince Philip Hospital in Llanelli, Wales and the Royal Shrewsbury Hospital, Shropshire.
-Asha then moved to Addenbrooke's Hosptital in Cambridge, where he met Bilal Abdulla and Kafeel Ahmed.
+Asha then moved to Addenbrooke's Hospital in Cambridge, where he met Bilal Abdulla and Kafeel Ahmed.
 In 2007, Asha lived in the village of Chesterton with his wife and young son Anas, and worked as a junior neurosurgeon at the University Hospital of North Staffordshire in Stoke-on-Trent.
 Consultant neurosurgeon Rupert Price said he gave Asha the best reference he ever wrote and he believed that Asha was on-track to become one of Britain's top neurosurgeons.

 Glasgow Airport attack

 Arrest

 On 1 July 2007, the day after the attack on Glasgow Airport, Asha and his wife were arrested in a rolling roadblock on the M6 motorway in Cheshire.
 Asha explained to police that they were travelling to a jewellers, as he wished to buy an anniversary wedding ring for his wife.
 His wife was later released without charge and she returned to her family in Jordan.
-Following his arrest he was suspended from his medical duties.
-On 20 July 2007 Asha became the fourth suspect to be charged, with conspiracy to murder and conspiracy to cause explosions, in relation to the attack.
+Following his arrest, he was suspended from his medical duties.
+On 20 July 2007, Asha became the fourth suspect to be charged, with conspiracy to murder and conspiracy to cause explosions, in relation to the attack.
 A month earlier, it is believed that he had been offered the only ST1 training post in neurosurgery available in the West Midlands, one of a handful available throughout the country in the British government's MTAS system for junior doctor selection.